tommyettinger/libgdx-library-template/README.md

 [here you go](https://github.com/tommyettinger/libgdx-library-template/releases/tag/v7.6)!
 Gradle 8.x seems to be fine for library code, and since approximately the middle of 2023, the tooling seems to have finally become capable of handling Gradle 8.x and Android/RoboVM projects.
-Your Android Gradle Plugin version should probably be 8.6.1 at this point; it may be able to go up soon as IDEA gets more support.
+Your Android Gradle Plugin version should probably be 8.9.3 at this point; it may be able to go up soon as IDEA gets more support.

+Gradle 9.0.0 has been released, but I'm not going to update this for quite a while; I want full IDE support for Gradle 9.x before I start updating everything to it...
+I may never update, if there are too many breaking changes and too many plugins broken.